HebiRobotics/HEBI-ROS-DEPRECATED/hebiros_advanced_examples/launch/mapping_navigation/README.md

 roslaunch hebiros_advanced_examples omnibase_teleop_mobile_IO.launch
 ```

-The second file that needs to be run is the gmapping launch file.
+The second file that needs to be run is the mapping launch file.
 This starts up the RPLidar module as well as RViz.
 Use this command:
 ```
 roslaunch hebiros_advanced_examples omnibase_gmapping.launch
 ```